Living among the puffins on Skellig Michael ~ Catherine Merrigan

 Continuing his 'This is us' series from pre-covid, Wellingtonian Pete Carter sought out the stories of Kiwis around the world during the 2020 pandemic: locked down, isolated, stuck, away from home and family, making it work for themselves wherever they were.

 Here are nearly 200 stories, from Kiwis alone, with their partners, with family, or with flatmates; across every continent, working, surviving, having fun, making the most it.
 This is our family.
 And wherever they are, this is their home.

-It’s the biggest and most successful con ever perpetrated against a society, affecting generations of Americans.
+It’s the biggest, most successful con perpetrated against a society, affecting generations of Americans.
 And it has a single purpose: To make the rich richer.
 Key to this deception has been the false re-defining of key terms, augmented with fear, and the promise of outcomes that will never be delivered.

-In this his second volume examining the convolution that is American politics, Steven Godby shows how the country already has the very set of circumstances so many claim to fear, and has had it for nearly a century.
-Here is a step-by-step dissection of the history and development of social democracy in the United States and the forces supporting and frustrating it.
+In this second volume examining the convolution of American politics, Godby shows how the country already has circumstances many claim to fear, and has had it for nearly a century.
+Here is the history and development of social democracy in the United States and the forces supporting and frustrating it.

 BUDDY ~ Elizabeth Herd

 We talk about ‘a mother’s worst nightmare,’ as if there’s just the one, but truthfully there are multiple versions of it.
 If you’re unlucky, several versions come at once.
 With great heart, and all the courage a mother can rally, Elizabeth Herd relays events occurring over several months, from one loss to the next and the next.

 Tragedy isn’t easy to write, much less to tell.
 Recording it though is essential to history, for those who may need to know in the future, and for others who may find healing now in knowing that they’re not alone.